BilhaNanetia/education-system-phase-3-final-project/README.md

 # EDUCATION SYSTEM CLI APPLICATION
+## Description
-## This is a command-line-interface (CLI) application for managing an education system.It includes basic CRUD operations (Create,Read,Update and Delete) for schools,courses and students, and uses Object-Relational Mapping (ORM) methods to interact with a SQLite database.
+This is a command-line-interface (CLI) application for managing an education system.It includes basic CRUD operations (Create,Read,Update and Delete) for schools,courses and students, and uses Object-Relational Mapping (ORM) methods to interact with a SQLite database.
-# Requirements
+## Requirements
 * Python installed
 * SQLite installed
 * Git